 It's easy to get started

-When students log in to Wixie, they can simply use the field at the top to search for trading card template.
+When students log in to Wixie, they can simply use the field at the top to search for a trading card template.

 You can search as a teacher to find a trading card template and assign it to your students.
 These also show at the top of your student's Wixie home page when they log in.